Ash-Salt08/Ash-Salt08.github.io/README.md

 # Ash's Web Space

-This is my personal website hosted on GitHub Pages, somewhat inspired by old 90s websites and such.
+This is my personal website hosted on GitHub Pages, inspired by old 90s websites and such.
 Have a look at **https://ash-salt08.github.io/**.

 ## Tech Stack